sinemalinca/AI-Product-Strategy/README.md

 **Why this won't get copied in 6 months.**

-- **Data Flywheel Score:**
+- **Data Flywheel Score:** 12/20
 - **Weakest Loop:** Preference
+- **Competitive Position:** The product is strongest where Hepsiburada combines marketplace-native sponsored visibility with closed-loop commerce data.
+External AI tools can copy the surface experience, but they cannot directly access Hepsiburada’s product impressions, clicks, conversion, stock, pricing, campaign outcomes, and seller behavior.
-- **Top Encroachment Threat:** Amazon Ads
+- **Top Encroachment Threat:** Trendyol Ads and Amazon Ads
-- **Encroachment Defense:** Start capturing seller-level decision patterns more clearly and use them in future recommendations.
-For example, the product could learn each seller’s usual budget comfort zone, preferred campaign dur…
+- **Encroachment Defense:** Defend by making One Click stronger not only on simplicity, but on recommendation quality, seller trust, and Hepsiburada’s marketplace-specific performance signals.
+The long-term defense is learning from seller-level decisions, campaign outcomes, and category-level performance patterns over time.
 - **Vendor Portability:** Partial

 → Details: [`02-the-moat/`](02-the-moat/)